LikeHackerMan/MassAudioAmplifier/README.md

 # Features

 - You can amplify one or multiple files
-- Select Input and Outfut folders to amplify the intire Folder
+- Select Input and Outfut folders to amplify the entire Folder
 - Choose the desired Amplification (dB)
 - Choose the desired Bitrate